ABOUT US

 Addressing the Increasing Need for Affordable Health Care

 Our community cannot be healthy if a significant portion of the population is excluded from basic medical services.
-Concerned citizens need to find other ways to provide the medically under-served with the health care services they lack.
-Creating a free health center was not simply the ethical course of action, it was the pragmatic course of action which the Oneonta Community Health Center undertook over ten years ago.
-Read More
+Concerned citizens need to find other ways to provide the medically underserved with the health care services they lack.

 Our History

-The initial meeting of the founding Board of OCHC was in 2007.
-Bylaws, mission and a vision statements for the non-profit in planning were created.
+The first meeting of the OCHC’s Founding Board was in 2007.
+Bylaws, mission, and vision statements for the non-profit organization were created.
 State and local health laws and requirements were studied.
-After consulting with three other free clinics (as well as Fox Hospital CEO John Remillard, it was decided to not to become an Article 28 facility, which required the same standards as hospitals, and instead opt to have the individual providers practice under their own licensure and malpractice insurance, with the “Friends of Oneonta Community Health Center, Inc.” as the name of the 501 (c) (3) providing the board of directors oversight of the facility operations, staff and fundraising.
+After consulting with three other free clinics (as well as Fox Hospital CEO John Remillard), it was decided not to become an Article 28 facility, which required the same standards as hospitals.
+Instead, they opted for individual providers to practice under their own licensure and malpractice insurance, with “Friends of Oneonta Community Health Center, Inc.” as the name of the 501(c)(3) providing the board of directors’ oversight of the facility’s operations, staff, and fundraising.

 Dr. Friedell